 Tip #3 To repair a gate diverter set in a tub spout, replace the entire spout.

-Fixing a One-Piece Faucet
+How to Fix a One-Piece Faucet

-Tip #1 Apply a ring of plumber's putty around the base of the faucet body.
+Step #1 Apply a ring of plumber's putty around the base of the faucet body.
 (Some faucets use a gasket that does not require plumber's putty - read the manufacturer's directions carefully.)

-Tip #2 Insert the faucet tailpieces through holes in countertop or sink.
+Step #2 Insert the faucet tailpieces through holes in countertop or sink.
 From below, thread washers and locknuts over the tailpieces, then tighten the locknuts with a basin wrench until snug.

-Tip #3 Wrap plumber's tape around the tailpiece threads, then attach the supply tube couplings and tighten until snug.
+Step #3 Wrap plumber's tape around the tailpiece threads, then attach the supply tube couplings and tighten until snug.
 Connect drain linkage, then attach handles and trim caps.